Pricey-93/country-finder/README.md

 Users should be able to:

-- See all countries from the API on the homepage
+- See all countries from the free countries API on the homepage
-- Search for a country using an `input` field
+- Search for a country
 - Filter countries by region
-- Click on a country to see more detailed information on a separate page
+- Click on a country to see more detailed information
 - Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode *(optional)*
+- Toggle the color scheme between light and dark mode

 ### Links